dcomp-leris/p4-multiqueue/README.md

 This will get mininet to raise the topology specified above, with 2 hosts and 2 switches and with a simple IPv4 forwarding, with the priority-queues enabled on BMv2.

-The p4 file for this lab consists on checking the IP destination on ```qid_table``` in the control plane to define the qid.
-On this example, if the destination is host 2 (IP = 10.0.1.10), then the priority is set to 1 by the action ```qid_change()```, else, if the destination is host 1 (IP = 10.0.0.10), then the priority is set to 0, changing the value of ```standard_metadata.priority```.
-The sender ```send_h1.py``` is responsible for creating packets to send to the destination and the switch appends the values of the qids for each node, couting each node value on ```nodeCount``` header and storing the switch ID and the values of priority and qid in the packets.
-You can change and test the qid value by changing it on ```command_s1.txt``` or ```command_s2.txt``` files.
+Just as a simple example on how to use the multiqueus in Mininet, we provide a p4 file that consists in checking the IP destination in the ```qid_table``` populated by the control plane to define the qid.
+In this example, if the destination is host 2 (IP = 10.0.1.10), then the priority is set to 1 by the action ```qid_change()```, otherwise, if the destination is host 1 (IP = 10.0.0.10), then the priority is set to 0, changing the value of ```standard_metadata.priority```.
+The sender ```send_h1.py``` is responsible for creating packets and send to the destination.
+The switches append the values of the qids for each node, counting each node value on ```nodeCount``` header and storing the switch ID and the values of priority and qid in the packets.
+You can change and test the qid value by changing it on the ```command_s1.txt``` or ```command_s2.txt``` files.

-With the mininet working, you can start to send packets using the sender file on host 1 and to receive packets using the receiver file on host 2.
+With the mininet running, you can start to send packets using the sender file on host 1 and receive packets using the receiver file on host 2.
 That can be done like this:

 ```